 • In a large cast-iron or oven-safe skillet set over medium-high heat, melt 1 tablespoon each of butter and oil together.
 Add the steak to the skillet and sear for 3-5 minutes per side, until nicely browned.

-3 tablespoons unsalted butter, 1 tablespoon olive oil
+3 tbsp unsalted butter, 1 tbsp olive oil

 • Transfer the skillet to the oven and cook for 5-8 minutes more, until the internal temperature reaches your desired doneness.